innovation, growth, and financial investment

 India’s environment is under increasing pressure from rapid urbanization, industrialization, and population growth.
 To tackle these challenges, the Green Credit Programme plays a vital role in several areas:

-Air and water pollution continue to affect millions of lives and ecosystems.
-Under the GCP, credits can be earned through activities such as waste segregation, composting, and adoption of clean technologies.
-This creates a strong incentive for individuals and industries to invest in pollution mitigation at the grassroots level.
+3. Pollution Mitigation: Air and water pollution persist to impact millions of lives and ecosystems.
+The GCP allows for earning credits through practices like waste segregation, composting, and implementation of clean technologies.
+It gives a powerful incentive to individuals and industries to invest in mitigating pollution at the local level.

 Challenges & the Way Forward